-If version 4 gets published and then somebody edits one of the object's translations, the system will copy this translation from the published version (in this case version 4).
-The copy will be version 5 and it will be a draft.
+If version 6 gets published and then somebody edits the object again, the system will make a copy of the published version (in this case version number 6).
+The copy will be version 7 and it will be a draft.
+Version 6 will remain the published version until the draft (version 7) is finally published.